Ohio State vs. Tulsa NCAA Football Odds, Plays and Insights | September 18, 2021

 - C.J.
 Stroud leads his team with 294 passing yards (294.0 per game) and has a 59.1% completion percentage (13-of-22), throwing four touchdown passes and one interception.
 He also has 13 rushing yards on three carries, averaging 13.0 yards per game.

-- Miyan Williams has churned out a team-best 125 rushing yards (125.0 per game) and one touchdown.
+- Miyan Williams has taken nine attempts for a team-leading 125 rushing yards (125.0 yards per game) while scoring one touchdown.

-- Chris Olave has four catches and paces his team with 117 receiving yards (117.0 ypg) while scoring two touchdowns.
+- Chris Olave has four catches, leading his team with 117 yards (117.0 ypg) while hauling in two touchdowns this season.

-- Garrett Wilson has contributed with 80 yards (on five catches) and one touchdown.
+- Garrett Wilson has also tacked on five catches for 80 yards and one touchdown this year.
+He puts up 80.0 receiving yards per game.

-- TreVeyon Henderson has collected 70 yards on one catches with one touchdown, averaging 70.0 yards per game.
+- This season TreVeyon Henderson has caught one pass for 70 yards and one touchdown, averaging 70.0 receiving yards per game.

 Tulsa Top Players

-- Deneric Prince has churned out a team-best 151 rushing yards (151.0 per game) and one touchdown.
+- Deneric Prince has picked up a team-best 151 rushing yards (151.0 per game) and one touchdown.

-- So far this year Shamari Brooks has rushed for 80 yards on 10 carries (80.0 ypg).
+- Shamari Brooks has run for 80 yards on 10 carries (80.0 yards per game) this year.

 - This season Keylon Stokes has four receptions for a team-high 95 receiving yards (95.0 per game).

-- This season Sam Crawford Jr. has caught two passes for 31 yards, averaging 31.0 receiving yards per game.
+- Sam Crawford Jr. has caught two passes for 31 yards, averaging 31.0 yards per game this year.